 Parents: Instruct your child to circle the letters above that spell these two names: CAIN/ABEL.

 Sheep Shop Sheep SHEEP Shep

 Cain Come came Cain Can

 Abel abel apple Abe Abel

 lied line dial lied lint

 lamb lamp pam land lamb

 Adam Adam add And made

 offering off ring offering over

 Eve even Eve Every elf

 Parents: Instruct your child to circle the word that is the same as the one in the box at the left.

 Originally published by the Worldwide Church of God Produced in cooperation with Imperial Schools Copyright© 1981.
 Reprint by Continuing Church of God • www.ccog.org

-BIBLE MEMORY
+BIBLE MEMORY 1 John 3:11-12

-15. Ezra

-19. Psalms 20.
-Proverbs 23.
-Isaiah 24.
-Jeremiah 27.
-Daniel

-Books of the Old Testament (continued)

-16. Nehemiah 17.
-Esther 18.
-Job

-21. Ecclesiastes 22.
-Song of Solomon

-25. Lamentations 26.
-Ezekiel

 WHICH WORD DOESN'T BELONG?

-- Adam Moses Abel 1.
-Cain Eve
+- 1. Adam Cain Moses Eve Abel

-- vegetables sacrifice 2. lamb offering tree
+- 2. lamb vegetables offering tree

-- 3. kill jealous hate murder love
+- 3. kill jealous hate love murder

-- shepherd dog farmer keeper of sheep 4.
+- 4. shepherd farmer sheep

 Parents: As you read these words aloud, have your child underline the one in each row that doesn't fit.
-1. Moses

-4. farmer 3. love 2. tree

-36

-YOUTH BIBLE LCCNIC

-LEVEL 1

-LESSON 4

 Noah and the Flood

 NOAH AND THE FLOOD

 God looked down on the earth and saw all the evil that men were doing.
 He saw how unhappy this was making them.
 Therefore God decided to destroy all human beings and all living things on the earth in a great flood.
-Then He remembered Noah, the only man who obeyed Him.
+Then he remembered Noah, the only man who obeyed him.
 So God told Noah to build a big ark, or ship, out of gopher wood so he, his wife, their three sons and their wives could be saved from the Flood.
 Noah was told to take seven pairs of each clean animal and bird and one pair of each unclean animal and bird into the ark.

-After Noah finished building and loading the ark the rain came.
+After Noah finished building and loading the ark, the rain came.
 It rained for 40 days and 40 nights.
 The ark floated for 150 days.
-Then the water began to go down.
-When the ark finally came to rest on a mountaintop, Noah sent out a dove.
+Then the water began to go down and the ark came to rest on a mountaintop (accounts of a great flood are in the records of many ancient civilizations).

+Several months later, Noah sent out a dove.
 The first time it returned with nothing.
 Seven days later Noah sent the dove out again.
 This time it returned with an olive leaf in its beak.
 After seven more days, the dove was sent out and didn't return.
 Noah was very happy when the dove didn't return.
 This meant there was dry land and trees and plants were growing again.
-Noah and his family came out of the ark and he built an altar Parents: Explain to your child what evil is.
-Explain that God didn't want men to keep on living in terrible unhappiness caused by their disobedience to God.
-He planned to resurrect them in the Great White Throne Judgment when they will learn God's happy way of life.
-Explain that "clean" animals are the ones that God created for man to eat.
-Briefly explain clean and unclean meats.

-to give a thank offering to God.
+When God told Noah to come out of the ark, Noah built an altar to give an offering to thank God.
 God then put a rainbow in the sky.
-It was a sign to Noah of His promise that He would never again send a flood to destroy everything.
-Noah planted a vineyard and grew grapes for wine.
-Noah was 950 years old when he died.
+It was a sign to Noah of God's promise that he would never again send a flood to destroy everything.